 All other options will disappear.
 Click Launch.

-The key pair provides the credentials you will need to login to your EC2 instances.
+The key pair provides the credentials you will need to login to your EC2 instance.
 For details about key pairs, see the AWS documentation.
 We recommend that you create a new key pair.
-All your instances can use the same one.
+Click Create Key Pair to display a pane to be used for the creation.
 Give the key pair a simple, easy to remember name such as

 My-Key-Pair.
+Do not change the other options on this pane.
 Then click Download Key Pair.
 Important: You must save the private key that will be generated in this step.
-If you lose this key, you will not be able to login to your instances.
+If you lose this key, you will not be able to login to your instance.

 When the key pair is generated, click Launch Instances.
 You should see the screen below: